WitnessCo/contracts-core/README.md

 ## Usage

 Witness's core contracts can be permissionlessly integrated with by other systems on or offchain.
-Offchain systems can leverage these contracts as a source of truth for verification, while onchain consumers can inherit from the `WitnessProvenanceConsumer` contract for a more seamless integration.
+Offchain systems can leverage these contracts as a source of truth for verification, while onchain consumers can inherit from the `WitnessConsumer` contract for a more seamless integration.

 See the [examples](./examples) directory for some sample usages of the core contracts.